cms-ttH/ttH-LeptonPlusJets/README.txt

 Selection of electron
- - slimmedElectrons from miniAOD
+ - slimmedElectrons from MiniAOD
- - No selection.
+ - pt > 20 GeV
+ - |eta| < 2.4

 Selection of muon
- - slimmedMuons from miniAOD
+ - slimmedMuons from MiniAOD
- - No selection
+ - POG loose ID
+ - pt > 20 GeV
+ - |eta| < 2.4

 Selection of jets
- - slimmedJets from iniAOD
+ - slimmedJets from MiniAOD
+ - POG loose Jet ID (jetID::jetLoose) with MiniAODHelper
+ - Un-correct with MiniAODHelper
+ - Correct    with MiniAODHelper
- - Pt > 20 GeV after JEC.
+ - PT > 20 GeV, |eta|<5.
- - |Eta| < 5.
+ - Stored in PT-order.

 Selection of gen jets